ilya-kavalenka/RECSEN/README.md

 }
 ```

-A group is a set of fields used to define arrays or to reuse a common set of fields across messages.
+A group is a set of fields used to define arrays or to reuse a set of fields across messages.

 ```
 group SnapshotRefreshEntry